Choosing the Best Handgun for Home Defense: A thorough look

 -

 Semi-Automatic Pistols: These are the most common choice for home defense.
 They offer high capacity magazines, allowing for multiple shots before reloading.
 Popular choices include Glock 17/19, Smith & Wesson M&P 9, and Sig Sauer P320.
-These are known for their reliability, ease of use, and availability of aftermarket accessories.
+These are known for their reliability, ease of use, and availability of aftermarket accessories Most people skip this — try not to..

 -

 Revolvers: Revolvers offer a simple mechanism and are generally reliable.
 Their main advantage is the certainty of a round being ready to fire, unlike semi-automatic pistols which may experience malfunctions.
-That said, they typically hold fewer rounds and have slower reloading times.
+Even so, they typically hold fewer rounds and have slower reloading times.
 Popular choices include Smith & Wesson J-Frame and Ruger SP101.

 -

 Compact/Subcompact Pistols: These are ideal for individuals who prioritize concealability and maneuverability in tight spaces.
 They are lightweight and easy to handle, but usually have lower capacity magazines.
-Examples include Glock 26/43, Springfield XD-S, and Sig Sauer P365.
+Examples include Glock 26/43, Springfield XD-S, and Sig Sauer P365 Most people skip this — try not to..

 -